shahwaizse/arch-dots-v2/README.md

 font is Mono Nerd Font.
 wallpapers are now controlled through [waypaper](https://github.com/anufrievroman/waypaper)

-future plans: making a tool which uses the waypaper [post command](https://anufrievroman.gitbook.io/waypaper/configuration) and this script to get the current wallpaper: ps aux |grep swaybg |awk -F ' ' '{print $13;exit;}'
+future plans: making a tool which updates accent color system-wide using the waypaper [post command](https://anufrievroman.gitbook.io/waypaper/configuration) and this script to get the current wallpaper: ps aux |grep swaybg |awk -F ' ' '{print $13;exit;}'

 probably need to find a tool (maybe imagemagick?) which extracts color pallete from an image, so the flow would probably be something like this: